 ACE Scholarships: www.acescholarships.org 504-491-1813

-3. Need-based aid through the Catholic Diocese of Shreveport
+3. Need-Based Assistance (provided by the Catholic Diocese of Shreveport)

-a) St. Vincent's Academy Alumnae Awards: Children and grandchildren of St. Vincent's Academy alumnae are eligible to apply.
+a) St. Vincent's Academy Alumni Awards (Children and grandchildren of St. Vincent's Academy alumni are eligible to apply.)

 b) Flyer Alumni Association Awards